 For biological resources, the significance of potential impacts would depend on the biological resources present at proposed BOA locations.
 However, biological resources could be exposed to elevated sound pressure levels from sonic booms or component splashdown (both in-air and underwater), direct contact from vehicle components or RV debris, and exposure to hazardous chemicals.
 Environmental analyses for a number of other missile system flight tests within open ocean areas of the Pacific Ocean have been conducted, including for Minuteman III.
-Generally, environmental analyses for Minuteman III and other missile systems have concluded that there would be no significant impacts to biological resources in the BOA (USAF 2020e, USAF 2013a,

-U.S. Navy 2017, U.S. Navy 2019, USAF 2020c).
-Furthermore, these analyses have indicated that adverse effects to special status species and/or sensitive habitats in the BOA are unlikely for these types of flight tests (USAF 2020e, USAF 2013a, U.S. Navy 2017, U.S. Navy 2019, USAF 2020c).
-As for other flight test programs, appropriate mitigation measures have been developed to avoid or minimize the potential impacts to any rare, sensitive, or special status species or protected habitats due to proposed GBSD flight testing.
+Generally, environmental analyses for Minuteman III and other missile systems have concluded that there would be no significant impacts to biological resources in the BOA (USAF 2020e, USAF 2013a, U.S. Navy 2017, U.S. Navy 2019, USAF 2020c).
+Furthermore, these analyses have indicated that adverse effects to special status species and/or sensitive habitats in the BOA are unlikely for these types of flight tests (USAF 2020e, USAF 2013a, U.S. Navy 2017, U.S. Navy 2019, USAF 2020e, USAF 2013a, U.S. Navy 2017, U.S. Navy 2019, USAF 2020e, USAF 2013a, U.S. Navy 2017, U.S. Navy 2019, Section and the potential impacts to any rare, sensitive, or special status species or protected habitats due to proposed GBSD flight testing.

 A full analysis of GBSD flight test impacts to biological resources in the BOA has been conducted, and test activities in the BOA would not significantly impact biological resources.
 While some common marine wildlife might be exposed to loud sounds, proposed activities would not change species abundance or distribution in the ROI.
 No special-status marine wildlife are expected to be adversely affected by proposed activities.
 Special-status marine wildlife might be startled by elevated noise levels in the BOA, but no injury or long-term effects are expected.
-The USAF has determined that the Proposed Action would have no effect on ESA-listed species and would not result in any mortality or harassment (as defined for military readiness activities) of marine mammals protected under MMPA.
+DAF has determined that the Proposed Action would have no effect on ESA-listed species and would not result in any mortality or harassment (as defined for military readiness activities) of marine mammals protected under MMPA.
 The Proposed Action is not expected to have adverse effects on protected habitats (i.e., designated critical habitat, essential fish habitat, or other marine protected areas) and impacts would be less than significant.